 Import the model as explained previously in “Getting started” section.
-Alternatively, the user can also import CAD model by clicking right on CAD model
+Alternatively, the user can also import CAD model by clicking right on CADmodel and then select Importpart.

 Artist Studio supports these formats of 3D model: